Acemad/VitaShell-Themes/Cobalt Dark Theme/README.md

 This is my second entry to theFlow's VitaShell default theme contest.
 [Link](http://wololo.net/talk/viewtopic.php?f=116&t=47830&sid=8b890dbb3668cc097cb76f8f8ed849c8)

 Based on the first iteration of Cobalt theme, this is a tweaked darker version.
-Features the same consistency as Cobalt with some cosmetic changes and darker shades, all while keeping the dominance of blue color.
+Features the same consistency as Cobalt with some cosmetic changes and darker shades, all while keeping some blue in it.

 ## Previews